 - ¼ teaspoon turmeric powder (ground turmeric)

-- ¾ teaspoon Punjabi Garam Masala Powder or chana masala powder or garam masala powder
+- ¾ teaspoon Punjabi Garam Masala or chana masala powder or garam masala powder

 Instructions

-- Drain and Add chickpeas with 3 to 4 cups of water in the pressure cooker.
+- Drain all the water and rinse the chickpeas again in fresh water a few times.
+Then again drain the water.
+Add chickpeas with 3 to 4 cups of water in a 3 litre stovetop pressure cooker.
 Sprinkle ¼ teaspoon salt or as required.

-- Pressure cook the chickpeas till they are cooked completely.
-You can also cook the chickpeas in a pot or pan.
+- Pressure cook the chickpeas on medium heat for 12 to 15 minutes or till they are cooked completely.
+You can also cook the chickpeas in a pot or pan on the stovetop or in the instant pot adding water as required.

-- Meanwhile, prepare the onion paste with green chilies, ginger and garlic.
+- Meanwhile, prepare the onion paste with chopped onions, green chilies, ginger and garlic.
 Also prepare the tomato puree.
 Keep aside.

 - Rinse spinach leaves very well in water.
+Drain all the water.
 Then chop them.
-Also drain the cooked chickpeas and keep aside.

-- Add the tomato puree and all the spice powders mentioned in the above list.
+- Add the tomato puree.
+Also add all the spice powders mentioned in the above list of "Ground Spices" in the ingredient section.

-- Fry till oil leaves the sides of the masala and the masala is well browned.
+- Saute stirring often until oil leaves the sides of the masala.
+The color of masala will change and the masala will also look glossy,

-- Now add the chopped palak and salt.
-Stir and saute for 4 to 5 minutes.
+- Now add the chopped spinach and salt as required.
+Stir and saute for 4 to 5 minutes on low to medium-low heat.

-- Add the cooked chole and stir.
+- Add the cooked chickpeas and mix well.
 Pour 1.5 to 2 cups water.

 - Add crushed pomegranate seeds powder or dry mango powder.

 - Also mash a few chickpeas with the back of the spoon.
 This helps to thicken the gravy.
-Simmer till the gravy thickens and becomes smooth.
+Simmer on medium-low to medium heat until the gravy thickens and becomes smooth.

 - Lastly add crushed kasuri methi and simmer for 1 to 2 minutes.

-- Serve palak chole hot with rotis, naan or steamed rice or jeera rice and onion-lemon salad.
+- Serve palak chole hot with roti, naan or steamed rice or jeera rice and onion-lemon salad.

 Thank you for sharing your wonderful recipes.
 I enjoy trying new recipes and you make it easy.